 Transwestern proposes herein to abandon in-place twelve (12) existing drivers and compressors, totaling 49,500 HP, at Station 1 through Station 4 located in Mohave, Coconino, and Apache Counties, Arizona.
 Stations 1, 2 and 4 consist of three (3) 4,000 HP units at each station.
 There are three (3) 4,500 HP units at Station 3.
 Additional facilities to be abandoned in-place at each station include the station/unit control system, the unit suction and discharge valving, header piping and branch sub-systems associated with each unit.
 Gas and service piping will be disconnected and sealed off either by installation of blind flanges or weld caps.
 Transwestern requests authority to maintain the ability to operate these facilities up to six (6) months after the installation of the new units to ensure the reliability of the new units.
-Accounting entries for the abandonment of these facilities in shown on Exhibit Y attached hereto.
+Accounting entries for the abandonment of these facilities is shown in Exhibit Y attached hereto.
 Transwestern intends to attempt to salvage the units or use parts from these units at other locations on its system.

 Transwestern proposes to install and operate a turbine driven centrifugal 38,000 HP compressor, automated unit valves and piping at Stations 1, 2, 3 and 4.
-Additional facilities to be installed at each Station include station/ESD and unit control systems, backup power generator and associated control systems, a gas cooler with electric driven fans, an upgrade of existing scrubbers, and associated piping and valving for tie-ins into the existing station yard piping.
+Additional facilities to be installed at each station include station ESD and unit control systems, a backup power generator and associated control systems, a gas cooler with electric driven fans, and associated piping and valving for tie-ins into the existing station yard piping.
 In addition, modifications will be made to existing fuel, water, oil, air and electrical sub-systems to ensure adaptability to the new units.
 Copies of the plot plans for each station are provided at Exhibit F-1.

+Transwestern plans to phase in the new turbine units as they are installed, as it will be necessary to put the individual stations back into service in order to minimize outages on Transwestern’s mainline.
+Transwestern will notify the Commission prior to placing each of the units in service.
+(DO WE WANT TO INCLUDE THIS?
+IN THE PAST WE HAVE HAD FACILITIES IN-SERVICE PRIOR TO THE “PROJECT “ IN-SERVICE” DATE WITHOUT ANY REFERENCE TO AN EARLY IN-SERVICE DATE IN THE ORIGINAL APPLICATION.
+FYI -FERC MAY CONDITION US IN THE ORDER THAT WE HAVE TO REQUEST A DIRECTOR’S LETTER PRIOR TO PUTTING THEM IN-SERVICE.)

-All construction work will be confined within each existing compressor station yards.
-Transwestern estimates the proposed cost to install the new units will be approximately $92,900,000.
-The project will be financed with internally generated funds.
-The costs are summarized at Exhibit K. The location and design of the subject modification are shown in more detail on Exhibits F and G attached hereto.
+All construction work will be confined within each existing compressor station yard.
+Transwestern estimates the cost to abandon the existing units and install the new units will be approximately $93,300,000 which will be financed with internally generated funds.
+The costs to install the new units are summarized at Exhibit K. Accounting entries for the abandonment of facilities are shown on Exhibit Y. The location and design of the subject modification are shown in more detail on Exhibits F and G attached hereto.
+The docket history of the exisiting units is shown in Exhibit T attached hereto.

 VI.